|

 Low selenium linked to higher risk of osteoarthritis - Nutra USA,

-selenium levels faced a 40 per cent lower risk of knee osteoarthritis than
+faced a 40 per cent lower risk of knee osteoarthritis than those in the

 -